 The body has what seems to be the “new standard” of finish.
 Not really knurling, but more of a grip pattern.

 The tail/cell tube is one piece.
 The light as a whole just has two main parts.
 Head and tell (cell tube).

 The head has some texture reminiscent of cooling fins, which probably do help with cooling.

-A thing that surprised me on this light is that the threads are not anodized.
-This may affect how you see the “quality” of this light, but to me it does cheapen it just a little bit for me.
+A thing that surprised me about this light is that the threads are not anodized.
+This may affect how you see the “quality” of this light, but to me, it does cheapen it just a little bit.
 The threads work just fine, but bare aluminum on bare aluminum has a “nails on the chalkboard” feel for me that I just don’t enjoy.
-Of course overall this probably provides better electrical contact!
+Of course, overall this probably provides better electrical contact!

 The tail end has a nice beefy spring, too.

 Officially 120.6mm long, and 27.6mm in diameter (at the head), and 25.3mm in diameter at the tail.

 If the flashlight will headstand, I’ll show it here (usually the third photo).
 If the flashlight will tailstand, I’ll show that here, too (usually the fourth photo).